-Using a keyboard and optional mouse
+Using the keyboard and optional mouse

-A keyboard and optional external mouse allow you to type, select items, scroll, and perform similar functions as you do touch gestures.
-For details, refer to Getting to know your computer on page 4.
+The keyboard and mouse allow you to type, select items, scroll and to perform the same functions as you do using touch gestures.
+The keyboard also allows you to use action keys and hot keys to perform specific functions.

-TIP: The Windows key •• on a keyboard or the Windows button •• on a tablet allow you to quickly return to the Start screen from an open app or the Windows desktop.
+TIP: The Windows key on a keyboard or the Windows button on a tablet allow you to quickly return to the Start screen from an open app or the Windows desktop.
 Press the button or key again to return to the previous screen.